chillenb/blis/README_BLIS.md

 or writing their own BLIS operations.
 (Objects are relatively lightweight `structs` and passed by address, which helps tame function calling overhead.)

- * **Multilayered API and exposed kernels.** The BLIS framework exposes its implementations in various layers, allowing expert developers to access exactly the functionality desired.
+ * **Multilayered API, exposed kernels, and sandboxes.** The BLIS framework exposes its implementations in various layers, allowing expert developers to access exactly the functionality desired.
 This layered interface includes that of the lowest-level kernels, for those who wish to bypass the bulk of the framework.
 Optimizations can occur at various levels, in part thanks to exposed packing and unpacking facilities, which by default are highly parameterized and flexible.
+And more recently, BLIS introduced sandboxes--a way to provide alternative implementations of `gemm` that do not use any more of the BLIS infrastructure than is desired.
+Sandboxes provide a convenient and straightforward way of modifying the `gemm` implementation without disrupting any other level-3 operation or any other part of the framework.
+This works especially well when the developer wants to experiment with new optimizations or try a different algorithm.

  * **Functionality that grows with the community's needs.** As its name suggests, the BLIS framework is not a single library or static API, but rather